ACQUISITION OF THE SCHOOLHOUSE

 According to deeds the building dates back to either 1893 or 1900 but there is some confusion on the exact date.
 There were three original trustees including, W.A.
 McKenzie, W.H.
 Summerhill, and G.S.
 Vaughn.
 When it first opened the school was for white children in the first through eighth grades.
 In 1936 it became a school for black children and remained as such until it was closed in 1952.
 W.R.
 Summerhill then purchased the school grounds and building on November 11, 1952 for $3,150.00.
 The school sat empty until it was donated to the City of Oak Grove by William R. Summerhill, Jr and Susan English Dillard in 2004.

-The process of moving and restoring the Oak Grove School has been long and without complication, but as it nears completion it is easy to see what it could mean to this community.
-The building, which the Tourism Commission has tried to restore with as much originality as possible, will portray a one-room schoolhouse setting from the late 1800s.
+The process of moving and restoring the Oak Grove School was long but went without complication.
+It is a great asset to this community.
+The building, which the Tourism Commission has tried to restore with as much originality as possible, portrays a one-room schoolhouse setting from the late 1800s.
 Complete with antique children’s and teacher’s desk, along with potbellied stove and blackboard, the Oak Grove School will truly take its visitors back in time.
 It will serve as a display for many of Oak Grove’s historical artifacts and documents.